root-foundation/root/README.md

 - Our political climate has become oppressive because it lacks the powerful story of unity and collective growth that are required to take advantage of AI.
 - _(and many many more)_.

-We need a solution that *advances* humanity in a *balanced* way.
-We propose such a solution: *RootNet*.
+What causes such imbalance to arise?

+## Root problem

+Our root problem is our inability to *allocate resources* to what we *truly value*, *quickly*.

+In other words:
+1. **Most people cannot directly influence how resources are allocated.** Centralized budgets and rigid approval chains keep idle capital, talent, and production capacity locked in place —even when millions want them redirected.
+2. **We cannot explicitly represent what we truly value.** We all value great parenting because it underpins a healthy, prosperous society, yet these contributions aren't tangibly represented.
+3. **Even when we do allocate resources correctly, values shift faster than resources move.** By the time funds, labor, or materials reach their target, circumstances — and thus priorities— have often changed, leading to waste.

+The faster the [world changes](#predictions), the more severe this mismatch becomes, amplifying imbalances across the board.

+Today’s economic ideologies each carry blind spots that prevent us from aligning resources with our evolving priorities. _Capitalism_ excels at decentralizing decision-making, yet its accounting systems capture only a thin slice of human value—short-term, financial returns—leaving most social and environmental contributions invisible. _Socialist and communist_ structures try to correct that imbalance, but their top-down controls stifle the very individual agency and experimentation that make resource allocation dynamic and adaptive.

+The best way to allocate resources *given* a notion of value is markets.
+Therefore, rather than discard markets — the one mechanism that lets each person steer resources toward what they cherish — we need to expand what those markets can see.
+By broadening our definition of value to encompass long-term, intangible, *holistic* value, we keep the freedom of individual choice while ensuring that we optimize for what we *actually* value.

+(todo: how this causes imbalances above).
+(todo: show how *individuals* expressing their choices is important. that is what it means for us to collectively allocate to what we want).

+## True value

+As we saw earlier, the iPhone enabled far more possibilities by *not* separating sub-activities: media player with touch controls, internet communicator, and phone.
+By removing such separations, a much larger space of possibilities emerged that could not be represented in each of the individual sub-components (i.e., sub-activities).
+- (todo: add notion of "projection").

+In our current world, our notion of value has been restricted to status (social) and wealth (financial) *even* though we all acknowledge a range of value that falls beyond such restrictive representations.
+By restricting ourselves to limiting *projections* of value, we lose *most* of the true, holistic value that exists beyond these sub-categories.

+We need to find a way to enable *true value* to emerge.

 ## RootNet

-RootNet is a network that connects people *socially* and *financially*, while giving people *control* over how the network functions and evolves.

-Users can *express* themselves, publish ideas, and engage with other users — while *owning* everything they create.

-Users can *invest* in each other's ideas and potential.
-Importantly, the user and the collective are financially connected — user holds equity in the NetworkToken which holds equity in every user's personal token.
-When one wins every one wins.
+**RootNet is a network designed to enable *true* value to emerge.**

+On RootNet, activity is not divided.
+There is no distinction between social and financial.

+RootNet is based on a simple primitive — *the token* — that can be assigned to an individual (*personal token*), collective (*network token*), or expression (*company token*, etc.).
+Each user on RootNet is assigned a *personal token*.

+The token represents its holder's potential to create value.
+Users can hold *equity* in tokens.
+Users *value* a token by transacting on its shares.
+And importantly, a token's value is *grounded in reality*: in its holder's equities in other tokens, companies, or their own revenue.
+By enabling users to transact seamlessly on tokens, RootNet enables users to allocate resources to what they value, *immediately*.

+The network itself is assigned a *network token*, i.e, NetworkToken (as [discussed earlier](#networktoken)).
+An individual user and the collective are *intertwined*: users have stakes in the NetworkToken; the NetworkToken has stakes in all users. **Therefore, when *any* user creates value for the collective, *all* users gain.**

-Users will increasingly be able to influence all functions and policies of the network through *voting*.
+In addition to [Universal Basic Equity](#ube), various other products and services will emerge *upon* the RootNet.
+Users will increasingly be able to influence all functions and policies of the network through _voting_.
 Voting will be continuous: users can shift their vote as soon as they change their minds.
-Users can *transfer* their vote for someone else to cast for an *individual* decision, a *type* of decision, or all decisions.
+Users can _transfer_ their vote for someone else to cast for an _individual_ decision, a _type_ of decision, or all decisions.
 Such representational voting will be necessary as the rate of decision-making accelerates.

-RootNet's mission is to unite humanity and unlock our collective potential — in the age of intelligence by connecting humanity socially and financially, while putting power in the hands of the people.
+## story points

+- startups
+- parenting
+- artistic expressions that create *hope*. collective challenges reduce hope. incentivizing us to tackle collective challenges

 ## Design principles